PhD program overview

-The PhD program is designed to be completed in four years.
+The PhD program is designed to be completed within five years.
 Students hold research assistantships for all four years.
 This allows students to get research manuscripts into the pipeline at top-rated research journals.
 Through our areas of excellence, research centers and faculty, the SCM program has special opportunities for industry based research projects.